 Supporting local chapters through advisory roles help strengthen the undergraduate experience directly.
 We feel that one of the keys to a successful organization is the involvement of a core group of alumni advisors to help assist and guide the undergraduates with different aspects of chapter operations.
 Sigma Pi’s most successful chapter/colony have exemplary and dedicated alumni advisors.

-An Advisory Board is a group of volunteers who have limited time for volunteering, but unlimited knowledge and expertise that could benefit our undergraduates.
+An Advisory Board is a group of volunteers who have limited time for volunteering, but extensive knowledge and expertise that could benefit our undergraduates.
 Geographically, Advisory Boards are generally focused on one chapter, but regional boards may be formed if there are 2 or more chapters that could benefit from the volunteers’ expertise.
 The Board does not need to be comprised solely of Sigma Pi Fraternity alumni.
 In fact, when people from outside of the Fraternity are brought onto an Advisory Board, they often bring a great new perspective to the table.

 Housing Advisor – Ensure the chapter structure has proper maintenance and is compliant with fire and safety codes.
-Work with the House Corporation (where applicable) on major renovations, repair projects, annual maintenance projects, ensure compliance with house rules, and coordinate future living arrangements.
-For those chapters without a house, the Housing Advisor will work with alumni to establish a House Corporation to look to for potential housing options, and explore housing opportunities.
+Work with the House Corporation (where applicable) on major renovations, repair projects, annual maintenance projects, ensure compliance with house rules and coordinate future living arrangements.
+For those chapters without a house, the Housing Advisor will work with alumni to establish a House Corporation to look to for potential housing options and explore housing opportunities.

 Academic Advisor – Monitor overall chapter and individual academic performance and scholastic organization.
 They will work with individuals on academic goal-setting, time management skills, and career guidance.
 This person will also work with the chapter’s scholarship chairman to oversee a program to ensure the chapter meets or exceeds Sigma Pi and the college/university’s minimum GPA requirements for members, pledges, and prospective new members.